ropensci-archive/roweb2/content/technotes/2019-12-08-precalculate-vignettes.md

 The new output file `longexample.Rmd` now contains markdown with the already executed R output.
 So it can be treated as a regular vignette, but R can convert it to html instantaneously without having to re-run R code from the vignette.

 The [jsonlite package](https://github.com/jeroen/jsonlite/tree/v1.6/vignettes) shows a real world example.
-In this case I pre-calculated vignettes that access web APIs to prevent services from getting hammered, and eventually banning the check servers.
+In this case I pre-calculated vignettes that access web APIs to prevent services from getting hammered (and potentially banning the check servers).

 ## Saving vignette figures

-One gotcha with this trick is that if the vignette output includes figures, you need to store the output image files in the vignettes folder.
-It is also a good idea to explicitly name your knitr chunks, so that the stored images have sensible names.
+One gotcha with this trick is that if the vignette output includes figures, you need to store the images in the vignettes folder.
+It is also a good idea to explicitly name your knitr chunks, so that the images have sensible filenames.

 Our recently onboarded package [eia](https://github.com/ropensci/eia/tree/master/vignettes) by Matt Leonawicz is a good example.
 This package provides an R client for US Energy Information Administration Open Data API.
 The [eia documentation](https://docs.ropensci.org/eia/articles/) gets automatically generated for each commit on the [rOpenSci docs server](https://ropensci.org/technotes/2019/06/07/ropensci-docs/), even though the code in the vignettes actually requires an API key (which the docs server does not have).